Structure & Pricing

 Ready to get started?

-Drop us a line to set up a call
+Drop me a line to set up a call

 Concept Training has grown out of the last few decades of scientific research into canine behaviour, and it’s revolutionising the dog training world.
-It goes beyond traditional ‘behaviour training’ – it’s a three-dimensional method of training that takes your dog’s health, environment, history and previous training into account, and creates a Transformation Plan centred around their welfare.
+It goes beyond traditional ‘behaviour training’ – it’s a three-dimensional method of training that takes your dog’s health, environment, history and previous training into account, and creates a training plan based on science, and centred around their welfare.
 It works at the physiological level to modify your dog’s responses to situations, and it teaches them powerful, real-world concepts which they can use anywhere.

 Let’s take ‘reactivity’ to other dogs, people, cars, etc. as an example: A traditional ‘behaviour training’ approach typically puts your dog in the specific situation that makes them anxious or afraid, and then tries to modify their behavioural response while they are reacting.
 This very rarely works, as you’ll know if you’ve tried this type of training.
 Concept Training grows concepts like confidence and optimism, and teaches real-world skills – like the ability to disengage from stressful events.
 These combine to create a flexible, resilient dog that can begin to handle any situation calmly and appropriately.